mamccready/optiks/README.md

 # OPTIKS

 Optimizied (gradient) Properties through Timing In K-Space.
-Please cite [TBD] when using this package.
+Please cite [1] when using this package.

+[1] M. A. McCready, X. Cao, K. Setsompop, J. M. Pauly and A. B. Kerr, "OPTIKS: Optimized Gradient Properties Through Timing in K-Space," in IEEE Transactions on Medical Imaging, doi: 10.1109/TMI.2025.3639398.

 This package is intended for the design of arbitrary k-space trajectory gradient waveforms in MRI, optimized to a custom loss function specified by the user.
 Implemented loss function terms include: time minimization, time bounding,